mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

   - A lot of board-level/system-level design
   - Faster paced, products often typically released on an annual cadence
   - Your work goes right into the hands of consumers
-  - Typically a big overlap with tech
+  - Typically a big overlap with tech, good salaries (in tech)
-  - Some of the best salaries
   - Companies include:
     - Apple
     - Microsoft